(This post may contain affiliate links. Please read our disclosure policy for more information.)

 12. Breaking Out the Brand New Gear for the First Time

-There are few things better than getting to use your brand new gear on a camping trip.
+There are few things better than using your brand-new gear on a camping trip.
 But tearing that package open for the first time on a camping trip can lead to frustration and disappointment.
 Pitching a tent for the first time at the campground is one of the most common camping mistakes, but we all do it with other gear too.
 Your new gear could have missing or broken parts, or there may be necessary items that are not included in order to use the gear.

 How to avoid: Take a moment to break into your gear before your trip.
-Turn it on, try it on, or do whatever you need to do to give it a quick test run.
-Scan through the directions or product information to make sure you’ll have everything you need to enjoy your new gear.
+Turn it on, try it on, or do whatever you need to give it a quick test run.
+Scan through the directions or product information to ensure you’ll have everything you need to enjoy your new gear.

 Bonus tip: As you unpack your tent for the first time, take pictures along the way.
 This will help when repacking, so you can avoid the frustrating process of getting a big tent into what feels like a way-too-small bag.